CryptoExperts/whibox_contest_submission_server/README.md

 There are two ways this server can be deployed:

-* In **development** mode, for testing, updating the code on the fly and immediately seing the result;
+* In **development** mode, for testing, updating the code on the fly and immediately seeing the result;
 * In **production** mode.

 ### Running the server in Production mode